CHARGE MY PHONE CURRICULUM ACTIVITY

 2. Renewable Alternatives

 What if we were to substitute the use of a renewable energy in place of coal?
 Find the ‘Renewable Energy’ cards and insert them into the first sequence, removing any cards/processes that are no longer required.

-1. Label the different forms of energy and their transformations throughout the process.
-Are there any by-products (e.g. steam, heat, light, carbon emissions)?
+1. Label the transformation of energy throughout the process for coal fired electricity and discuss the by-products (e.g. steam, heat, light, carbon emissions)